Branko Ćopić: Death

 On Monday, 26 March 1984, Ćopić called his longtime close friend Momčilo Srećković to come from Obrenovac to Belgrade.
 Srećković first met with Ćopić's wife, who told him that Branko had visited his doctor earlier that day and that he was depressed.
 Srećković found him around 16:00, sitting in Pioneers Park.
-They walked to Terazije, where they had cockta drink in the summer garden of the Hotel Moskva with Ćopić "opening his soul".
+They walked to Terazije, where they had Cockta drink in the summer garden of the Hotel Moskva with Ćopić "opening his soul".
 He said that for several years he had problems writing, naming The Mallow Color Garden, The Adventures of Nikoletina Bursać and The Eighth Offensive as his favorites, and was sentimental about his childhood.
 According to Srećković, Ćopić was "talking a lot, more than I could memorize".

 They continued to Zeleni Venac and the Bridge of Brotherhood and Unity across the Sava, today called Branko's Bridge. Ćopić recollected his arrival to Belgrade, when he slept under the bridge (at the time, it was King Alexander Bridge, which was demolished during the war), saying "this bridge is my destiny".
 While showing the bench under the bridge where he slept back in 1936, Ćopić's glasses fell down onto the pavement below.
 Srećković went down the stairs to retrieve it, but when he climbed back to the bridge, Ćopić had already crossed the river to the other, New Belgrade side.
-Srećković hurried to catch him, calling him, but when he got close, Ćopić threw himself across the metal fence, falling on the pavement on the Sava's left bank.
+Srećković hurried to catch him, calling him, but when he got close, Ćopić threw himself over the metal fence, falling on the pavement on the Sava's left bank.

 Police initially held Srećković as a witness, but also suspecting him of pushing Ćopić from the bridge.
 He was cleared after Ćopić's widow Bogdanka came to the police, bringing his suicide letter he left in the apartment.
 He ended the letter with "Goodbye you beautiful and scary life".

 The bridge in general gained an infamous reputation as a suicide bridge, as some 40 people try to commit suicide by jumping from it every year.
 As the bridge is an extension of the Brankova Street, named after Branko Radičević, a Serbian romanticist poet, it was named after the street.
 However, an urban myth developed since then that the bridge was named after Ćopić's jump.

 Ćopić repeated several times to his close friend and biographer Enes Čengić that he would kill himself, and the reason he gave was his inability to even remember or recognize the people or things around him, which he blamed on his advanced sclerosis, so that he could no longer write a letter.